 Every great discovery has a beginning.

+Are you coward for playing games but always wanted to try?
+Go to the site onlinecasino, play and win.
+You will definitely have a fun!
 Did you know that the co-discoverer of insulin was born in the small farming community of Alliston, Ontario?
 Sir Frederick Banting, recognized as a person of national significance, was a medical scientist, physician, painter and Nobel laureate who, along with his colleague, Dr. Charles Best, is credited as being the first person to use insulin on humans in order to manage insulin levels and diabetes.

 Did you also know that you can actually visit the house in which Sir Frederick Banting was born and raised?
 In 2010, the Sir Frederick Banting Legacy Foundation initiated the restoration and adaptation of the birthplace of Sir Frederick Banting.
 Now functioning as a Diabetes and Education Centre (DMEC) venue, the newly restored 87 year-old farmhouse offers a rare glimpse and insight into the life of this remarkable Canadian.